Skip to main content

 READ ON

-Harper Learning brought low-engagement training to life for an emergency police call-taker organization with multiple jurisdictions.
+Harper Learning brought low-engagement lecture training to life for an emergency police call-taker organization with multiple jurisdictions.

 Background

-The client was looking to revitalize their training program – a 4-week, lecture-heavy program of 12-hour days.
-They were having trouble achieving their completion rate goals, as well as long-term retention in the organization.
-Harper Learning worked with the client to design a solution to make their complex topics easier to understand, less lecture-based, and more engaging.
+Our client, a police call-taker organization, was looking to revitalize their training program.
+The current design was a 4-week, lecture-heavy program of 12-hour days.
+They were having trouble achieving their completion rate goals, and also seeing poor long-term retention in the organization.
+Harper Learning helped them design a solution that would make the complex topics easier to understand, less lecture-based, and more engaging.

 I worked closely with Cara for about nine months on a very complex project and I applaud her on being a phenomenal instructional designer for both classroom based and eLearning programs.
 She had no experience with the topic area that we were creating a robust program around, yet she was able to pull out the necessary details to help make the materials engaging and interactive to the learners involved.
 She has a real knack for creative and educational solutions that astounded me several times over and I enjoyed watching the program being built.